pxp888/infotree/README.md

 # Deployment

-The site is hosted on Heroku, with the database behind the app hosted by ElephantSQL.
+The site is hosted on Heroku for both web hosting and Postgres database hosting.
+Originally I tried using the free tier of ElephantSQL but it seemed that the latency between the two hurt the user experience.
+This was greatly improved by using Heroku for the database as well as the web hosting, but there are still latency issues that have become apparent when not using a locally hosted database.